CDCgov/data-exchange-processing-status/event-reader-sink/README.md

 # Overview
-This project is the processing status event-reader-sink service.
-Based on the configurations, it does the following:
+This project is the processing status event-reader-sink service, uses Camel Routing.
+Based on the Camel Route Configurations, it does the following:
 - Listens for messages on an Azure Service bus and sinks them into the Blob Storage, or,
 - Listens for messages on the AWS SNS Topic and sinks them into S3.